how to do barbell rows

 barbell row pull with dead row

 Take the bar, bring it closer, and then try to sit your hips down and back.
-This makes this functional exercise safer since it took the demands off the low back and hamstrings.
+This makes this foundational movement safer since it took the demands off the low back and hamstrings.

 From here, row to the knees.
-When you get to the knees, this is your chance to explosively row up.
+When you get to the knees, this is your chance to explosively row up to the belly button.
+Be sure to maintain a slight bend in the knees and keep your upper torso stable and use your core strength during the entire movement as you return to the original position.

 This is a much more explosive version of the Bent-Over Barbell Row that also lets the entire body work the way it’s supposed to.
 What’s more, you’re building strength, explosiveness, and power.